University of Technology Sydney

 Criteria:

-• Critical analysis (identify, develop and evaluate a convincing synthesis and analysis of sources, ability to determine and assess strong and weak arguments)
+• Critical analysis (identify, develop and evaluate a convincing synthesis and analysis of sources, ability to identify and assess strong and weak arguments and engage with competing arguments)

-• Articulation of a clear and coherent argument which is logically structured and supported by evidence
+• Articulation of clear and coherent arguments, logically structured and supported by evidence from appropriate primary and secondary sources and supplementary material

 Intent: